Quantum-enhanced sensing with variable-range interactions: Beneficial role of variable-range interaction in quantum metrology

 {\it Gain in sensitivity in the quasi-local domain.} The interesting trade-off between $t^*$ and the minimum value of $\delta \omega$ emerges when the initial state is prepared in the quasi-local regime having $1 < \alpha < 2$.
-In particular, in this domain, the sensor can always go below SQL for all values of $\mathcal{Z}$ (see Fig. \ref{diffalpha_plot} (a)), and the range of $t^*$ is moderately spread, as shown in Fig. \ref{delw_plot} for $\alpha = 1.7$.
-With the decrease of $\alpha \lesssim 1.7$, there exists a critical value of $\mathcal{Z}$ above which SQL cannot be exceeded.
+In particular, in this domain, the sensor can always go below the SQL for all values of $\mathcal{Z}$ (see Fig. \ref{diffalpha_plot} (a)), and the range of $t^*$ is moderately spread, as shown in Fig. \ref{delw_plot} for $\alpha = 1.7$.
+With the decrease of $\alpha \lesssim 1.7$, there exists a critical value of $\mathcal{Z}$ above which the SQL cannot be exceeded.
+This behavior is illustrated in Fig. \ref{diffalpha_plot}, where we plot $\delta\omega_{min}$ against the coordination numbers $\mathcal{Z}$ for different fall-off rates ($\alpha$) of the interaction strength.
+The study reveals that the sensor consistently outperforms the SQL for all $\mathcal{Z}$ when $\alpha \geq 1.7$.
+However, for $\alpha<1.7$, the sensor only surpasses the SQL up to a certain coordination number $\mathcal{Z}$.